 08International transfers of personal data

 Some of the service providers we use are located outside Nigeria, including in the European Economic Area, the United Kingdom, and the United States.
+For example, our application database and file storage are hosted on Supabase in the United Kingdom.
+The providers we use, and the region of each, are listed on our Service Providers and Sub-processors page.

 Under Section 41 of the NDPA, we transfer personal data outside Nigeria only where one of the following applies: